 If you showed up from searching this term, I regret to inform you that we don’t sell stand-alone SEO services.
-We’re more of a full service B2B Agency.
-If you want to know more, you can read about what we’re good at and what we’re not.
+We’re focused exclusively on content and lead generation for IT infrastructure, Cybersecurity, and non-pharma marketing to doctors and hospitals.

 Ingredient #2: Establish ranking baseline

 Use SEMrush or another tool to establish where you started out in the rankings for his term and track your progress.

 Page Titles are the single most valuable page element from an SEO perspective